Playback speed

 You can just do things.

-Like write a book.
+Like writing a book.
 And put “and” at the start of. sentences.
-And then when you write a book you can make all sorts of fun choices.
+And then when you write a book you can make many fun choices.

 I’ll tell you about these choices I made, but first?